Fire Protection and Building Codes Webinar Series

 Continuing Education Credit Information

-HalfMoon Education Inc. is registered as a continuing education provider with the American Institute of Architects Continuing Education System (No. J885).
-Only full participation is reportable to the AIA/CES.
-Please visit www.halfmoonseminars.org to view complete AIA/CES information under each course listing.
+HalfMoon Education Inc. is registered as a continuing education provider by the American Institute of Architects (No. J885).
 HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), North Carolina, and North Dakota.
-HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects.
+HalfMoon Education is deemed an approved continuing education sponsor for New York architects.

 Participation and knowledge retention will be verified for these webinar events.
 Certificates of completion will be provided upon successful completion of the quiz at the end of each webinar, and earned LUs will be reported to the AIA/CES.